USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 Quality: *Usability - Memorability*

-Scenario: How many minutes does it take in average for end user to use the web app after certain time?
+Scenario: An end user logs in his/her account after 3 months.
+Even after 3 months the user will manage to use the web application productively within 2 minutes.

 ```puml
 @startuml